 currently thinking about...

-Through academic and organizing work, I am increasingly interested in interdisciplinary exploration of artificial intelligence, especially related to the social and political implications that AI technology use can have on migration, borders, and policing.
+Through academic and organizing work, I am engaging in interdisciplinary exploration of artificial intelligence, especially related to the social and political implications that AI technology use can have on migration, borders, and policing.
 I'm especially drawn to conversations about the intersection of AI with existing hierarchies of political power, as well as strategic work on corporate and governmental accountability with an eye towards human rights implications.